5 Essential Recruiter Skills

 • Always be respectful to absolutely everyone you meet, regardless of where they're at in their career.

 • Recruiters can sometimes have a reputation for using overly pushy tactics during the hiring process.
 This is a perfect example of bad people skills!
-In reality, skilled recruiters will understand boundaries and work on being transparent, open and clear with people.
+In reality people with recruiter skilsl will understand boundaries and work on being transparent, open and clear with people.

 Learn Active Listening Skills